GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Amount and formatting of code

 : The more code an extension contains, the more work it takes to verify that code is safe.
-  Obfuscation is disallowed as it increases the complexity of this validation process.
+  Obfuscation is disallowed as it increases the complexity of the validation process.
 Minification is allowed, but it can also make reviewing extension code more difficult.
 Where possible, consider submitting your code as authored.
 You may also want to consider structuring your code in a way that is easy for others to understand.